Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Evaluation

 \subsubsection{Robustness of \Sys Sampling Algorithm}

-Here, we compare the \sys sampling and verification algorithm to SpecInfer and top-$k$ sampling across different inference hyperparameters (temperature and top-p~\cite{holtzman2019curious}), holding the tree structure fixed.
-In~\Cref{fig:scala-exp2} we present the results for these methods as we vary the temperature (for top-$p$=1), while in~\Cref{tab: sampling results} we present results varying the top-$p$ parameter (for temp=$1$).
-We can see that \sys achieves the largest speedups across all temperature and top-p settings, attaining up to $1.65 \times$ and $1.27 \times$ speedup relative to SpecInfer and top-$k$ sampling, respectively.
-In addition, we can observe that the \sys sampling and verification algorithm performs well across different temperature and top-p settings, whereas top-$k$ sampling and SpecInfer excel in different regimes\footnote{Top-p is not efficiently supported in current implementation, which influences the total speedup.}.
-For these experiments, we use JackFram/Llama-68m as the draft model, Llama2-7B as the target model, $0.6$ as the temperature, CNN Daily Mail as the dataset, and the corresponding \sys tree from~\Cref{tab:A100} as the tree structure.
+In~\Cref{fig:ablation_scalable_robust} (right) we compare the \sys sampling and verification algorithm to SpecInfer and top-$k$ sampling across different temperature values, holding the tree structure fixed.
+We can see that \sys achieves the largest speedups across all temperatures, attaining up to $1.65 \times$ and $1.27 \times$ speedup relative to SpecInfer and top-$k$ sampling, respectively.
+Here, we use JackFram/Llama-68m as the draft model, Llama2-7B as the target model, CNN Daily Mail as the dataset, and the corresponding \sys tree from~\Cref{tab:A100} (temperature $0.6$) as the tree structure.
+In~\Cref{tab: sampling results} in Appendix~\ref{app:robustness-extra-results}, we additionally show that the \sys sampling/verification algorithm is robust to the top-$p$ parameter.